Roane State Community College

 Listed below (not an all-inclusive list) are options for employee discipline.

 - Revoking of the individual's right to use the computer, either on a temporary or permanent basis

 - Legal prosecution.
 In the event that other college regulations are violated, additional penalties may be imposed.

 - Unauthorized use of the computer by an individual other than the college community may be adjudged a felony and the individual may be liable to legal prosecution.

 - Student appeals may be directed through the Assistant Vice President Student Services/Dean of Students to the President.
 Employee appeals should be initiated through Human Resources.

-The Assistant Vice President of Information Technology shall be responsible for development and maintenance of this policy for issuance by the President.
+The Assistant Vice President of Information Technology and Chief Information Officer shall be responsible for development and maintenance of this policy for issuance by the President.

 TBR Policy Reference: 1:08:00:00

 Revision Date Effective: 11/11/2014

 Revision Approval By: Gary Goff, President